Jimmy Cliff: 2000 to present

 In September 2009, he was nominated for induction into the Rock and Roll Hall of Fame, following a campaign on his behalf by the American Charles Earle.
 Cliff reacted to the news by saying, "This is good for Cliff, good for Jamaican music and good for my country."
 On 15 December 2009, he was officially announced as an inductee and was inducted on 15 March 2010 by Wyclef Jean.

 Cliff appeared in the 2011 documentary Reggae Got Soul: The Story of Toots and the Maytals which was featured on BBC and described as "The untold story of one of the most influential artists ever to come out of Jamaica".

 In 2011, Cliff worked with producer Tim Armstrong, lead singer of American punk band Rancid, on the EP The Sacred Fire and the full-length album Rebirth.
-Rebirth won a Grammy Award for 'Best Reggae Album'.
+Rebirth won a Grammy Award for Best Reggae Album.
 The album was listed at #12 on Rolling Stones list of the top 50 albums of 2012, saying "There's ska, rock steady, roots reggae, a revelatory cover of The Clash's "Guns of Brixton" delivered in Cliff's trademark soulful tenor, grittier but still lovely more than 40 years after his debut."

-In December 2012, Cliff was named 'Artist of the Year' by digital newspaper the Caribbean Journal, citing his work on Rebirth.
+In December 2012, Cliff was named Artist of the Year by digital newspaper the Caribbean Journal, citing his work on Rebirth.

 In August 2022, Cliff released the album Refugees.

 Personal life

 Cliff was briefly a member of the Rastafari movement before converting to Islam from Christianity.
-He now describes himself as having a "universal outlook on life", and does not align himself with any particular movement or religion, saying, "now I believe in science".
+In a 2013 interview, he described himself as having a "universal outlook on life", and does not align himself with any particular movement or religion, saying, "now I believe in science".
 He is married and has a daughter, Lilty Cliff, and a son, Aken Cliff.
 He is also the father of the actress/singer Nabiyah Be.